Acrux

-Acrux is the brightest star in the southern constellation of Crux.
+Acrux is a multiple star system and the brightest star in the southern constellation of Crux.
 It has the Bayer designation α Crucis, which is Latinised to Alpha Crucis and abbreviated Alpha Cru or α Cru.
 With a combined visual magnitude of +0.76, it is the 13th-brightest star in the night sky.
 It is the most southerly star of the asterism known as the Southern Cross and is the southernmost first-magnitude star, 2.3 degrees more southerly than Alpha Centauri.
-This system is located at a distance of 321 light-years from the Sun.
+This system is located at a distance of 106.7 pc from the Sun.

-To the naked eye Acrux appears as a single star, but it is actually a multiple star system containing six components.
+To the naked eye Acrux appears as a single star, but it is actually a multiple star system containing seven components.
 Through optical telescopes, Acrux appears as a triple star, whose two brightest components are visually separated by about 4 arcseconds and are known as α Cru A and α Cru B, α^{1} Crucis and α^{2} Crucis, or α Crucis A and α Crucis B. Both components are B-type stars, and are many times more massive and luminous than the Sun.
-This system was the second ever to be recognized as a binary, in 1685 by a Jesuit priest. α^{1} Crucis is itself a spectroscopic binary with components designated α Crucis Aa (officially named Acrux, historically the name of the entire system) and α Crucis Ab.
-Its two component stars orbit every 76 days at a separation of about 1 astronomical unit (AU).
+This system was the second ever to be recognized as a binary, in 1685 by a Jesuit priest. α^{1} and α^{2} Crucis are close binaries themselves, with components designated α Crucis Aa (officially named Acrux, historically the name of the entire system), α Crucis Ab, α Crucis Ba, and α Crucis Bb.

-HR 4729, also known as α Cru C, is a more distant companion, forming a triple star through small telescopes.
-C has a faint companion and is also a spectroscopic binary, which brings the total number of stars in the system to six.
+α Cru C, also known as HR 4729, is a more distant companion, forming a triple star through small telescopes.
+C is a spectroscopic binary and has a faint companion, which brings the total number of stars in the system to seven.